redis/docs/content/operate/rc/databases/rdi/view-edit.md

 weight: 3
 ---

-You can use the **Data pipeline** tab in your database to view and edit it.
+Use the **Data pipeline** tab in your database to view and edit your data pipeline.

 The **Data pipeline** tab gives an overview of your data pipeline and lets you view your data stream metrics.